mlflow/mlflow/docs/source/gateway/index.rst

     gateway_client = MlflowGatewayClient("http://my.gateway:8888")

-2. Listing all configured routes on the Gateway:
+2. List all configured routes on the Gateway:

 The :meth:`search_routes() <mlflow.gateway.client.MlflowGatewayClient.search_routes>` method returns a list of all configured and initialized ``Route`` data for the MLflow AI Gateway server.